Capturing Science Contest

 Guidelines: Explain a STEM (Science, Technology, Engineering, and Mathematics) concept to a broader audience using any medium of your choice.

-Eligibility: All currently-enrolled UGA students are eligible.
+Eligibility: All currently-enrolled UGA undergraduate and graduate students are eligible.
 Students may submit works used for other class assignments.
+Multiple entries are acceptable.

 Clarity of expression

 Formats: Any and all formats and genres are encouraged!
 Examples include: essays, board games, virtual reality, videos, music, software, apps, curricula, lesson plans, poems, infographics, fiction, and exhibits.
 See last years' winners and submissions for more examples.